kimwnasptd/YAAC-Yet-Another-Alan-Compiler/README.md

 To clean the files and keep the core ones use
 ```
 make clean
-or
-make distclean
-to also remove the lib.so
+make distclean  //to also remove the lib.so
 ```

 ## Executables